Di posting oleh Annaas

 - They stand in front of the door

-The people who called me in front of the door are my friend
+front of the door are my friend

 4. - My mother phoned me